On the profinite fundamental group of a connected Grothendieck topos: Locally connected and locally constant objects

 \begin{dfn}An object $X$ is called \begin{itemize}\item \emph{connected} if $\,0$ and $X$ are the only complemented subobjects of $X$;\item \emph{locally connected} if $X$ is a sum of connected subobjects.\end{itemize}A topos $\Ee$ is called \emph{locally connected} if all objects of $\Ee$ are locally connected.\end{dfn}

-\begin{lma} For a locally connected object, any two sum decompositions into connected subobjects coincide up to permutation and isomorphism of the summands.\end{lma} \begin{proof}It is enough to show that for a connected, non-void subobject $X$ of a sum $Y=\sum_{i\in I}Y_i$ there exists (a unique) $i\in I$ such that $X$ is a subobject of $Y_i$.
+\begin{lma} Any two sum decompositions of a locally connected object into non-initial connected subobjects coincide up to permutation and isomorphism of the summands.\end{lma} \begin{proof}It is enough to show that for a connected, non-void subobject $X$ of a sum $Y=\sum_{i\in I}Y_i$ there exists (a unique) $i\in I$ such that $X$ is a subobject of $Y_i$.
 Indeed, by stability of sums, we have $X=\sum_{i\in I}X\cap Y_i$.
 Since $X$ is connected, there is $i\in I$ such that $X\cap Y_i=X$ whence $X$ is a subobject of $Y_i$.\end{proof}

 The set of connected complemented subobjects (i.e. \emph{connected components}) of $X$ will be denoted $\gamma_!(X)$.